The GAPS programme at TNG LXXI. A sub-Neptune suitable for atmospheric characterization in a multiplanet and mutually inclined system orbiting the bright K dwarf TOI-5789 (HIP 99452): Discussion

 \subsubsection{Ariel simulations}

 TOI-5789\,c is also part of the current Ariel mission Candidate Reference Sample (CRS), and so we assessed Ariel’s capability to constrain the chemistry of its atmosphere.
 For the Ariel simulations, we used the open-source code TauREx \citep{Al-Refaie2021ApJ...917...37A,Al-Refaie2022ApJ...932..123A} to generate forward spectra, and then performed inverse spectral retrievals for the same 1$\times$ and 100$\times$ solar-metallicity scenarios as above.
-First, we produced a high-resolution ($R = 15,000$) forward model.
+First, we produced a high-resolution ($R = 15000$) forward model.
 We then convolved this spectrum with normally distributed noise simulations generated by the official Ariel noise simulator ArielRad (ArielRad v.
 2.4.26, \citealt{Mugnai2020ExA....50..303M}, Ariel Payload v.
 0.0.17, ExoRad v 2.1.111, \citealt{Mugnai2023JOSS....8.5348M}) to obtain simulated observed data at the instrumental resolution.
 In this study, we estimated the spectra at Ariel's Tier-3 resolution \citep{Tinetti2022EPSC...16.1114T}.
-At this tier, the raw spectral data are binned to $R = 20$, 100, and 30 in FGS-NIRSpec (1.1-1.95 $\mu$m), AIRS-Ch0 (1.95-3.9 $\mu$m), and AIRS-Ch1 (3.9-7.8 $\mu$m), respectively.
+At this tier, the raw spectral data are binned to $R = 20$, 100, and 30 in FGS-NIRSpec (1.1-1.95\,\micron), AIRS-Ch0 (1.95-3.9\,\micron), and AIRS-Ch1 (3.9-7.8\,\micron), respectively.
 By using ArielRad we find that five transit observations are required to achieve the Tier-3 S/N for TOI-5789\,c.
 We performed atmospheric retrievals with TauREx in retrieval mode, using MultiNest \citep{Feroz2009MNRAS.398.1601F}, and broad uninformative priors to recover the atmospheric composition.
-The retrievals indicate that in the 1$\times$ solar scenario, the abundances of all molecules can be effectively constrained, with precision/accuracy comparable to JWST.
-In the 100$\times$ solar scenario, however, the results of our retrievals are less accurate, and constraining the CO mixing ratio is more challenging.
-This difficulty is likely related to the slight overestimation of other components, particularly H$_2$O and CO$_2$, whose spectral features partially overlap with the CO absorption near 4.5 $\mu$m.
+The retrievals indicate that in the 1$\times$ solar scenario, the abundances of all molecules can be effectively constrained, with precision and accuracy comparable to JWST (Fig.~\ref{fig:ariel_atmospheric_retrievals}).
+In the 100$\times$ solar scenario, however, the results of our retrievals are less accurate, and constraining the CO mixing ratio is more challenging (Fig.~\ref{fig:ariel_atmospheric_retrievals}).
+This is likely due to the Ariel lower resolution beyond $\sim 4$\,\micron, which makes it more difficult to separate the contributions of different molecules.
+In particular, we note that the underestimation of the CO abundance is related to a slight overestimation of the abundances of H$_2$O and CO$_2$, whose spectral features partially overlap with the CO absorption near 4.5\,{\micron} (see Fig.~\ref{fig:ariel_atmospheric_retrievals}). ~\\